ChrisBooth360/NumberRangeSummarizer/README.md

 or updates can be made with confidence in the code's stability.

 JUnit is used as the testing framework in this assessment.
+You can find the test file in
+src/test/numberrangersummarizer/NumberRangerSummarizerImplTest.java

 ### Step 4: Writing the logic

+Now that basic unit tests have been written, the logic can be written in the implementation class and tested.
+You can find the logic for the solution in src/main/numberrangersummarizer/NumberRangerSummarizerImpl.java